gbv/coli-ana/README.md

 Optional parameter `complete` with a truthy value enables filtering for completely analyzed numbers.

+Parameter `atomic` with a truthy value returns only atomic numbers (always on for PICA format, optional for JSKOS format).

 The response header `coli-ana-backend` will contain the backend used for the analysis (either "vc_day_srv" ~~or "database"~~ - the database backend is not used anymore).
 If multiple numbers are analyzed, the backend for the last analyzed number in the list is returned.

 ## Maintainers